benoitc/gaffer/docs/gaffer.rst

                 List your processes informations

                 <appname> he name of the application (session) of process
-                recoreded in gafferd.
+                recorded in gafferd.
 By default it will be the name of your project folder.You can use ``.`` to specify the current folder.